A Fabric Shaver Will Make Your Pilled Sweaters and Furniture Look Good as New

 Are your old sweaters pilling?
 Has your cat scratched your upholstered furniture?
 Before you add those worn-out items to a donate pile, check out this problem-solving gadget you didn't know you needed.

-Each fall, I always pull out my favorite sweaters from storage, which usually sparks my desire to buy some new fall and winter pieces to add to my wardrobe, but when I'm still working from home, which I'm truly grateful to be able to do, it's hard to justify buying new clothes when I barely cycle through the ones I already own.
+Each fall, I always put away my summer clothes and pull out my favorite sweaters from storage.
 A few of my favorite well-worn sweaters that I pulled out this year have started to pill, but they're not quite ready for the donate pile.
 I've noticed fashion bloggers rave about fabric shavers in the past couple of years, and rather than donate my current sweaters and buy new ones, I thought now would be the perfect time to test out this handy gadget.

 Fabric shavers, or defuzzers, are exactly what they sound like; they're basically razors for fabric fuzz.
 When threads from fabrics start to fray and pill, it's tempting to tug at the fuzz, but that can loosen them further.
 Fabric shavers glide over the fabric to provide an even cut of any fuzz that has accumulated without aggressively pulling or tugging at any intact threads.
 When used carefully, removing pilled fuzz with a fabric shaver can make clothes (and even furniture!) look good as new.
 I, along with a couple of my colleagues, decided to try out two popular and top-rated fabric shavers, a rechargeable budget option from Conair and a sleek, stylish option from The Steamery.
 We tried both on everything from cashmere to knit sweaters to upholstered furniture, and here's how they worked.